 That relief quickly turned into a new terror.
 Now that I had a paying project, it dawned on me that I would have to deliver on what I promised I could do.

 The only problem was that I was utterly under-qualified.
 I wasn’t a developer nor a designer.
 Sure, I had led a small volunteer arts group for my church, and oversaw the design of that website.
 But this was different.
 Real money was involved.
 And this website was for my friend’s business.
 I didn’t want to fail him.
 I didn’t want to fail myself.
 But I pushed forward, taking one step at a time.

-The project finished with my client sending me to Northern Ireland to stay at his boutique hotel to take pictures of it and the surrounding landscape.
+The project finished with my client sending me to Northern Ireland (as seen in pic above) to stay at his boutique hotel to take pictures of it and the surrounding landscape.
 It was a dream.
 And the best part was that my friend appreciated the work and even recommended me to others.
 He was the gift that kept on giving.